gosub-io/poc-multi-process/README.md

   exactly one image and exits.
 It is a content process with the renderer's confinement (no network, files, or exec), so a parser bug is contained; a crash is relayed to the renderer as a decode *failure*, never a crash of anything else.
+The wait for its reply is **time-bounded** (`DECODE_TIMEOUT`): a decoder wedged by the image it parsed can't pin the engine's reader thread or hold the tab's decode slot forever — it times out to a decode failure, the socket is dropped, and the process is reaped.
 It is deliberately **ephemeral, not shared**: holding no state, a decoder can never see a second origin's image — a single long-lived decoder would reintroduce the cross-origin channel the per-`(zone,origin)` split closes.
 The per-image fork is what the warm fork server makes cheap.